canalplus/rx-player/doc/api/Loading_a_Content.md

 </div>

-Strategy you want to adopt when updating "manually" the video and audio quality through respectively the `setVideoBitrate` and `setAudioBitrate` API while the content is playing.
+Strategy you want to adopt when updating "manually" the video and audio quality through respectively the `lockVideoRepresentations` and `lockAudioRepresentations` API while the content is playing.

 There is two possible values: